peteroupc/peteroupc.github.io/bernoulli.md

 - for series of type 3, _f_(0) = 0 and _f_(1) = _CS_, and
 - for series of type 4, _f_(0) = 1 and _f_(1) = 1&minus;_CS_.

-**_Series with General Non-Negative Coefficients_**:
+**_Series with General Non-Negative Power Coefficients_**:

 If $f$ is written as equation (1), in the beginning of this section, but&mdash;

-- each of the coefficients is positive or zero, and
+- each of the power coefficients is positive or zero, and
-- the coefficients sum to greater than 1,
+- the power coefficients sum to greater than 1,

 then Nacu and Peres (2005, proposition 16\)[^20] gave an algorithm which takes the following parameters: